fencl/fox/README.md

 Example is provided to show encoding and decoding.
 It converts TGA image to Fox and Fox to TGA.
 Only supported TGA formats are uncompressed 24 bit RGB, 32 bit RGBA and 8 bit grayscale.
-The fox image is saved with minimal header.
+The fox image is saved with a minimal header.

 To build the example there are two scripts `build.sh` and `build.bat` to build the example using cc and cl respectively.